 *(At some later blog post we will talk about different methods of having your camera ready.)

 The photographer makes a good picture, not the camera he uses.
 All „rules“ and standard tipps for landscape and sports photography also apply for mountain photography.
 Avoid the most common mistakes and think about your composition and visual effect before pushing the button.
 In general a sense of scale (person, house, tree..), using natural lines and/or a foreground are good ideas for your mountain photography.
+Go with the standard rules in photography, but also, don’t hesitate to break them, if you think it’s time to do so.

 Add a sense of scale